-The modern world is facing a pandemic of lifestyle disorders that require changes to be made consciously by individuals themselves and since yoga is the best lifestyle ever designed.
+The modern world is facing a pandemic of lifestyle disorders that require changes to be made consciously by individuals themselves since yoga is the best lifestyle ever designed.
 Yogic lifestyle, yogic diet, yogic attitudes, and various yogic practices help people reinforce themselves and develop positive health, thereby enabling them to better withstand stress.
-This yogic “health insurance” is achieved by normalising stress perception, optimising the reaction to it, and effectively releasing the pent-up stress through various yogic practices.
+This yogic “health insurance” is achieved by normalising stress perception, optimising the reaction to it, and effectively releasing pent-up stress through various yogic practices.

 4. Would you recommend it for kids and if yes, what would be an ideal age to start practising yoga?

 Yoga is a gift to humanity, and it should start early in life so that the practitioner can reap the benefits of this ancient practice for a lifetime.
 When you are young, there are some very significant advantages to starting yoga.
 The age of magic is 8.

 5. How does yoga benefit women in particular with respect to menstrual cramps?